Skip to article frontmatterSkip to article content

 print(model.solve(A, b))

-# Using the numpy built-in solver
+# Solve the linear problem using the numpy built-in solver

 print(np.linalg.solve(A, b))